-Hypnotherapy will normally be blended with Cognitive-Behavioural Therapy, BWRT®, techniques from Neuro-Linguistic Programming (NLP), meditation and breathing exercises and Eye Movement Desensitisation and Reprocessing (EMDR).
+Over the course of several sessions, hypnotherapy will normally be blended with Cognitive-Behavioural Therapy, BWRT®, techniques from Neuro-Linguistic Programming (NLP), meditation and breathing exercises or Eye Movement Desensitisation and Reprocessing (EMDR).

-Most people notice that they feel a difference after the first session, and it is safe, gentle, creative and relaxing.
+Most clients notice that they feel a difference after the first session, and it is safe, gentle, creative and relaxing.

 The Healing Power of your Mind, New Scientist magazine cover story, 9 November 2019.

 Hypnosis: Does it work?, by Marjorie Woollacott (neuroscientist) in The Huffington Post, 26 Feb 2017